 The hotel is a great base to stay if you want somewhere to really relax and have your every need taken care of, but be mindful that it is a good 40 minute taxi ride from the centre of Kota Kinabalu, so you do need to factor in the costs (and time taken) to travel around during the days.

-3. Watching endangered proboscis monkeys play in the wild
+3. The endangered proboscis monkeys

 The proboscis monkey or long-nosed monkey, is a reddish-brown arboreal Old World monkey that is endemic to Borneo.
 As a species, they co-exist with the Bornean orangutan, and are easily identifiable because of their unusually large noses.